sirjxna/Aura-Client-2/README.md

 Go to [releases](https://github.com/sirjxna/Aura-Client-2/releases) and grab the latest version for your OS.
 If you see a security warning, it’s due to missing code‑signing; the code is open source.

 ## License
 Aura Client 2 is GPLv3.
-This is a rebrand/fork of Sol Client and retains GPL and required attribution.

 - Upstream project: https://github.com/qewer33/Sol-Client
 - Changes: name, branding, configuration and further adjustments.